Does your team feel comfortable sharing honestly in retrospectives? ...are you sure?

 Even agile teams that encourage open communication need to continuously nurture a sense of psychological safety.
 A Safety Check Team Radar is an effective tool to make sure your retrospectives are a safe space for open and honest feedback.

-Learn more about the importance of psychological safety and strategies to improve safety for your team in the Ultimate Guide To Agile Retrospectives.
+Pro tip: Learn more about the importance of psychological safety and strategies to foster a feeling of safety for your team in the Ultimate Guide To Agile Retrospectives.

 Create a psychologically